 That’s why I was excited to come across Quantpedia: the encyclopedia of trading strategies, a service ‘that turns academic research into financial profit’.

 Quantpedia comes from the same team behind Finviz, another tool that I use every day.

 Essentially, it’s a database of trading strategies.
-At the last count there were
+At the last count there were over

-255 over 280 (Dec 2015) strategies, each one carefully curated by the Quantpedia review team from various sources; financial journals, academic papers, universities, conferences, etc.
+240 350 (July 2017) strategies, each one carefully curated by the Quantpedia review team from various sources; financial journals, academic papers, universities, conferences, etc.

 It’s Quantpedia’s goal to take leading edge academic research and present it in plain language to those interested in quantitative trading.